MDolanCode/Portfolio/portfolio.markdown

 **Languages:** Swift
 **Technologies/Frameworks:** SwiftUI

-The code can be view here on [GitHub](https://github.com/mdolancode/Matt-Dolan-s-Card)!
+The code can be viewed here on [GitHub](https://github.com/mdolancode/Matt-Dolan-s-Card)!